 This is THE MOST frequently asked FAQ!
 Direct folks to try the Recyclopedia, the online database we created for all their recycling questions.
 This can be found for free in the app store on smart phones or simply online at ecomaine.org/recyclopedia.
 We also make the Recyclopedia a widget that your town or city can add to its own webpage for free – see the media kit at the Recyclopedia website for instructions and promotion tips.

 Folks can always call us as well, at 207-773-1738.

 Recently, what is the new change in recycling?

 We are seeing contamination coming from all of our member towns; since China and others have cracked down on acceptable contamination, now we all must as well. ecomaine has an inspector standing on our recycling tip floor to check incoming loads and we are charging for contamination.
-These charges are on top of what is already paid as the recycling tipping fee.
-See amounts below:

 How do I access updated promotional materials that are printable, for example, the Education and Outreach brochure?